OpenCommonSense/CommonSensePortalSite/docs/resources/corpora.md

 ---
 layout: default
-title: Language Generation
+title: Corpora
-parent: Benchmarks
+parent: Resources
-nav_order: 5
+nav_order: 4
-permalink: /docs/benchmarks/language-generation
+permalink: /docs/resources/corpora
 ---

-# Language Generation
+# Explanation Bank

 To make it as easy as possible to write documentation in plain Markdown, most UI components are styled using default Markdown elements with few additional CSS classes needed.
 {: .fs-6 .fw-300 }